replicatedhq/docs/docs/packaging-an-application/template-functions.md

 ```go
 func ContainerExposedPort(componentName string, containerName string, internalPort string) string
 ```
 Returns the host's public port mapped to the supplied exposed container port as a string.
+The containerName string will be the image_name for the container.
 ```yml
 env_vars:
 - name: REDIS_PORT